Partisans 1941: Development

 It was developed in Russia.
 Daedalic Entertainment released it on October 14, 2020.
 Alter Games released paid DLC in April 2021 that adds seven missions that are separate from the campaign and a horde mode where players attempt to survive against waves of attacking Nazi soldiers.

 Reception

-Partisans 1941 received mixed reviews on Metacritic.
+Partisans 1941 received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 62% of critics.
 PC Gamer enjoyed how the stealth elements were important but not so much that they turned it into a puzzle game that is instantly lost as soon as the partisans are detected, which they called "a winning formula".
 Comparing it to Desperados III, Rock Paper Shotgun said it is less flashy but is immersive, has an interesting setting, and includes fun management elements.
 Wargamer praised the combat and said it "offers a great, if simple, stealth experience".
 They were less enthused about the story and said some maps were not as well designed as the XCOM or Company of Heroes games.